With 123FormBuilder, form branching and conditional logic are very easy to set up. Go to the Rules section → Field Rules tab and click on Add Rule.

 Each field rule can have multiple conditions and show/hide multiple fields.
 By setting up a single rule that affects multiple fields instead of repeating that rule for each affected field, you save a lot of time.

 The first half of the rule represents the condition.
 By selecting the plus button on the right, you can add a new condition linked to the previous one.
 Use the connectors AND or OR to link the two conditions.

 The second half of the rule represents the result.
 Check the fields that will respond to the conditions set or use the option Check all to select all fields.
 Finish setting up the rule by clicking Save.

 You can use any field type within rules, including languages for multiple language forms, or even form buttons (Submit, Calculate, Next Page).
 Add any field on your form and set the rules you want for it, according to your needs.
 Feel free to get creative with the conditional logic feature and make your online form look as professional as you want.

 Important NoteYou cannot Show/Hide the same fields in multiple rules.
 This will create a conflict and your rules will no longer work properly.
 You can duplicate your existing fields to show or hide them in multiple rules.

 Too many form fields could decrease the conversion of your online form.
-Having field rules set in the right way could avoid this problem by giving your form users a dynamic form to submit.
+Having field rules set up the right way could avoid this problem by giving your form users a dynamic form to submit.
 Field rules are the perfect solution for complex order forms, photo contest forms, event registration forms, and many more.

-Some options would be irrelevant for your form users to view if they have selected others instead.
+Some options may be irrelevant for your form users if they have selected others instead.
 Take for example a food delivery order form.
 If a customer selects macaroni and cheese, two radio buttons will appear under the field with the options ‘more macaroni’ and ‘more cheese’.
 If the same customer selects another menu, then the two options will no longer be displayed on the form.
 Less content might just prove to be more engaging.